Aurikology/Insertion-sort-lab/README.md

 4. In the UI:
    - Enter a list of integers such as `5, 2, 9, 1, 5`.
   - Choose whether to enable "Show algorithm comparisons (bubble & quick)" (leave OFF for strict single‑algorithm mode).
-  - Press "🚀 ANALYZE & VISUALIZE" to see:
+  - Press "ANALYZE & VISUALIZE" to see:
      - The comprehensive analysis (original vs sorted array, total comparisons, moves, and accesses).
     - If comparisons are enabled, metrics for bubble sort and quick sort.
      - The full step-by-step trace of insertion sort.